 I tried the Daisy Keech hourglass workout — here’s what happened

-3. I felt the workout in my core
+I could really feel it in my core